Happy birthday Vlad

 Chico the boss again

 2002 - Steve Nicol was re-appointed interim head coach of New England Revolution, in the US Major League.
-He took them to the final of the MLS play-offs in his first full season, and still remains in charge.
+He took them to the final of the MLS play-offs in his first full season, remaining in charge until October 2011.

 Skippers for the first time

 1982 - Graeme Souness captained Scotland for the first time as they beat Wales 1-0 in the British International Championships at Hampden Park.
 Kenny Dalglish, Alan Hansen, Ian Rush and ex-red Joey Jones all also played that day.

 1926 - Full-back Tom Lucas became only the second red to captain England as he won his third and final cap in their 5-3 friendly defeat of Belgium in Antwerp.
 Future reds forward Tosh Johnson scored on his international bow.